sophgo/tdl_sdk/README.md

 ## Coding Rules

 1. Files in ``include`` should be C style.
 C++ style stuffs should stay in ``modules``.
-2. Please put the AI inference function in correct category.
+2. Please put the TDL inference function in correct category.
 In same category, put the function in alphabetical order.